QuickBooks Inventory Management Software | Acctivate

 Acctivate is software for EDI management which works in sync with an EDI provider to streamline a business’s entire EDI operations, cut costs, and boost efficiency.
 Acctivate performs EDI management with the assistance of an EDI provider.

-An EDI provider is a VAN (Value Added Network) such as SPS Commerce™, True Commerce™, and B2B Gateway®.
+An EDI provider is a VAN (Value Added Network) such as SPS Commerce, True Commerce, and B2B Gateway®.
 The VAN is what makes EDI trading possible.
 The VAN processes the interchange of data between systems and allows a small business to achieve EDI compliance.
 VANs have the ability to translate data between different systems into a readable format, ensuring accuracy and efficiency when sending communications.
 Without a VAN, employees could spend hours decoding the orders and manually entering everything into the system, opening up the orders to a variety of errors.

 What is EDI management software?

-While EDI compliance is necessary for trade, EDI management software automates the process.
-What is EDI management software?
 Without a system in place to handle frequent, large-scale orders, trading can become a very time-consuming and costly operation.
 With EDI management software, such as Acctivate, in place, manual data re-entry is nearly eliminated, processing and transaction time is expedited, and the chance for errors is slim to none.
 Acctivate’s EDI management capabilities streamline order fulfillment while also managing inventory and warehouse operations.
 Acctivate makes order receiving, picking, shipping and invoicing simple electronic commands.

 EDI takes virtual teamwork

 EDI trading normally involves a Big Box store (trading partner) and a smaller business.
 The small business sells products in bulk to the trading partner.
 Participating in trade with a Big Box retailer typically requires automating complex purchase orders, packaging and shipping instructions using EDI.
 EDI only works when all appropriate systems are in place.
 The main component is the VAN, which will transfer and translate electronic data between a trading partner’s system and your EDI management software.
-Some typical transactions processed through EDI are purchase orders (EDI transaction 850), Advanced Shipping Notices (EDI transaction 856), and invoices (EDI transaction 810).
+Some typical transactions processed through EDI are purchase orders (EDI transaction 850)Advanced Shipping Notices (EDI transaction 856), and invoices (EDI transaction 810).
 EDI requests are fulfilled by direct ship-to-store, to distribution centers, or through a 3PL.

 How do these transactions occur?
 Here’s a real-world example of an EDI transaction flow…